Zofia Kielan-Jaworowska

-Zofia Kielan-Jaworowska (25 April 1925 – 13 March 2015) was a Polish paleobiologist.
+Zofia Emilia Kielan-Jaworowska (25 April 1925 – 13 March 2015) was a Polish paleobiologist.
 In the mid-1960s, she led a series of Polish-Mongolian paleontological expeditions to the Gobi Desert.
 She was the first woman to serve on the executive committee of the International Union of Geological Sciences.
+The most notable dinosaur species she discovered include: Deinocheirus and Gallimimus while Kielanodon and Zofiabaatar were named in her honour.

+In her obituary in Nature, Richard L. Cifelli wrote that "Much of what we know about the origin and early evolution of mammals stems, directly or indirectly, from [her work]".